Stingray (1964 TV series): Effects design

 Ocean surface shots in Supercar and Fireball XL5 had been filmed in an outdoor tank, but for Stingray several tanks were built inside the studio.
 Among the challenges presented by these shots was the need to make the scale models appear realistic while filming on water, which cannot be miniaturised.
 In a 1980 interview, Derek Meddings, the series' special effects director, described the process as "designing the shot carefully [...] then shoot[ing] it at very high speed (to make movement slower and therefore seemingly vaster) and hope you didn't get huge globules of water that would give the game away."
 Models were controlled using wires, poles and underwater tracks and rigs.
-To make the water look blue, the crew first tried experimenting with various lighting effects; these proved inadequate, so the water was dyed blue instead.La Rivière, p.
-100. Various powders were used to create foam and whitewater.
+To make the water look blue, the crew first tried experimenting with various lighting effects; these proved inadequate, so the water was dyed blue instead.
+Various powders were used to create foam and whitewater.

-Each tank incorporated an artificial horizon system whereby the back wall was built low and the tank was deliberately overfilled to create a waterfall, blurring the divide between the rim of the tank and the painted-sky backdrop.Hearn, p.
-38. The effect was sustained by collecting the escaping water in troughs and pumping it back into the tank.Rogers et al., p.
-84. To conserve studio space, some scenes were filmed in a wedge-shaped tank that was tailor-built to align with the camera's field of view.
-One of the effects shots in the series' opening titles shows Stingray and a pursuing Mechanical Fish leaping out of the ocean and then plunging back under water; although this required complex manoeuvring of the wired scale models that made the shot extremely difficult to film, in the end the effects crew succeeded on the first take.
+Each tank incorporated an artificial horizon system whereby the back wall was built low and the tank was deliberately overfilled to create a waterfall, blurring the divide between the rim of the tank and the painted-sky backdrop.
+The effect was sustained by collecting the escaping water in troughs and pumping it back into the tank.
+To conserve studio space, some scenes were filmed in a wedge-shaped tank that was tailor-built to align with the camera's field of view.
+One of the effects shots in the series' opening titles shows Stingray and a pursuing Mechanical Fish leaping out of the ocean and then plunging back under water.
+Although this involved complex movements with the wire models which made the shot extremely difficult to film, the crew were successful on the first take.

-Shots of aircraft in flight were filmed using a technique known as the "rolling sky", whereby the miniature models were positioned in front of a painted-sky canvas and remained static while an illusion of movement was created by running the background in a continuous loop around a pair of electrically-driven rollers.
+Shots of aircraft in flight were filmed using a technique known as the "rolling sky", whereby the models were positioned in front of a painted-sky canvas and remained static while an illusion of movement was created by running the background in a continuous loop around a pair of electrically driven rollers.
 This system, devised by Meddings, made aerial shots easier to film as it took up very little studio space.